Olivier-Boudeville-EDF/Sim-Diasca/sim-diasca/doc/technical-manual/Sim-Diasca-implementation-review-english.rst

 Not specifying an event condition on a state transition means here that the state change is time-based, i.e. it will occur automatically once a specific duration (in simulation time) will be elapsed.

-The two models are interacting, thus the two FSM will interact as well, based on message exchanges:
+The two models are interacting, thus the two FSMs will interact as well, based on message exchanges:

 :raw-html:`<center><img src="soda-ordering-interacting-FSM.png"></img></center>`
 :raw-latex:`\includegraphics[scale=0.4]{soda-ordering-interacting-FSM.png}`